 - kosher salt and freshly ground black pepper, to taste

-To brine the beans overnight, dissolve 5 teaspoons of kosher salt in 8 cups of water.
+- To brine the beans overnight, dissolve 5 teaspoons of kosher salt in 8 cups of water.
 Add the dried beans and let them stand overnight.
 Rinse the beans in a colander the next day, add them to the slow cooker and cover with 8 cups of fresh water.
 You may add 1/2 teaspoon of salt to the water, or add salt to taste after cooking.
 Proceed with the recipe.
-See this article on thekitchn for the rationale behind brining beans.

 You Might Also Like